HELIOS: Hierarchical Exploration for Language-Grounded Interaction in Open Scenes: Introduction

 \section{Introduction}

 Consider an autonomous robot tasked with bringing a mug from a coffee table to the kitchen counter in a home.
 If that robot sees a coffee table but cannot currently detect a mug on it, should it go closer to investigate if the mug is actually present?
 Or should it look in new parts of the home?
-An autonomous robot should be able to efficiently reason through this question using environment cues.
-In addition, the robot should be able to successfully perform this task of language-specified pick and place for mobile manipulation using the observations it accumulates during this search process.

-Methods for embodied physical intelligence can accumulate information about a novel scene and act on it though observation history with no explicit scene representation~\citep{stone2023open,pi05,team2025gemini}, only 2D maps~\citep{yenamandra2023homerobot,melnik2023uniteam} or 3D scene graphs~\citep{rana2023sayplan,liu2024ok,honerkamp2024language}.
-However, these methods all assume dense associations between language, observation, and action.
-Very different representations for long horizon spatio-temporal reasoning have been developed in problems for semantic search where language grounding is sparse~\citep{georgakis2021learning,yokoyama2023vlfm,goatproject}.
-In order to perform mobile manipulation which includes semantic search, reasoning over vision, language, and action must occur simultaneously in both long and short horizons.
-Low success rates on new benchmarks targeting open vocabulary pick and place tasks in novel environments have demonstrated that combining this long and short horizon reasoning is still an open challenge~\citep{liu2024ok,yenamandra2023homerobot}.
+An autonomous robot should be able to efficiently reason through this question using environment cues and the observations it accumulates during this search process.
+In order to perform mobile manipulation which includes object search, this reasoning must occur simultaneously in both long and short horizons.
+Low success rates on new benchmarks targeting language-specified mobile pick and place tasks in novel environments have demonstrated that combining this long and short horizon reasoning is still an open challenge~\citep{yenamandra2023homerobot}.

-Reasoning jointly over short and long spatio-temporal contexts requires very different policy objectives in addition to the differences in scene representations.
-Prior work in object search explicitly manages local and global search problems distinctly~\citep{zheng2023asystem,schmalstieg2023learning,li2022remote}.
-Search policies must figure out when to switch between local and global reasoning by deciding the likelihood of being close to the target object.
-In addition to exploring unobserved regions, efficient search policies also exploit semantic information about the scene in order to search more likely locations of the target object first~\citep{chaplot2020object,ramakrishnan2022poni, ye2021auxiliary,zhang20233d,georgakis2021learning,yu2023l3mvn,yokoyama2023vlfm}.
-This exploration-exploitation tradeoff adds additional complexity to the task of performing object search as a component of mobile manipulation.
+Reasoning jointly over short and long spatio-temporal contexts requires very different policy objectives and scene representations.
+In general, object search methods explicitly manage local and global search problems distinctly~\citep{zheng2023asystem,schmalstieg2023learning,li2022remote}.
+Search policies must then figure out when to switch between local and global reasoning by deciding the likelihood of being close to the target object.
+This is not always straightforward, and incorrect object detections have been identified as a major cause of failure for this task~\citep{yenamandra2023homerobot,liu2024ok,melnik2023uniteam}.
+While improvements in object detection can help to mitigate these issues, there are challenges which occur in robotics data which are much less prevalent in other settings, such as unusual viewing angles and obstructed views.
+This aspect of the exploration-exploitation tradeoff has been overlooked in recent works on mobile pick and place tasks~\citep{yenamandra2023homerobot,liu2024ok,melnik2023uniteam}.